berzel/paynow-php/README.md

 ### Paynow::initiateTransaction()

-Paynow expects you to supply a couple of values when initiating a transaction.
+Paynow expects you to supply a certain number of values when initiating a transaction.
 These values are

-    - return url => the url that the user will be redirected to after completing a transaction on paynow
+    - returnurl => the url (on your website) that the user will be redirected to after completing a transaction on paynow
-    - result url => the url that paynow will post order updates to
+    - resulturl => the url (on your website) that paynow will post order updates to
     - amount => the amount that you wish to charge the user
     - reference => the order reference number/string
     - info => additional information about the order